flub78/multitenant/doc/development_rules.md

 * Through pair programming
 * Through special sessions in which the goal is to determine if the code has a sufficient level of quality for delivery (even self review is possible but it should be avoided).

-Note that the goal of the review sessions should be carefully defined before the review.
-Note that a clear mechanism need to be defined to decide when remarks need to be taken into account.

-* Some remarks (bugs or obvious minor fixes) need to be taken into account immediately
-* Some are considered technical debt and need to be put in the technical debt backlog
-* Some need to be evaluated to decide if they are worth taken into account.

-A backlog should only contains elements for which the decision to do them has been taken.
-A backlog should only contains elements to be ordered, not elements to park there forever.
-For keeping track of suggestions or ideas another mechanism must be used).

 # Nice to have practices